i30101/wso-scripts/README.md

 Adding the MakeBlock library:
 - Install the MakeBlock Drive library by installing this [zip](https://codeload.github.com/Makeblock-official/Makeblock-Libraries/zip/master) file
-- This code is also in the repository
 - Unzip file and copy entire file to `Documents\Ardunio\libraries`

 Running your mBot: